notsojug/jug-material/README.md

 - JAX-RS: Java API for RESTful Web Services in JavaEE 6
 - Monads: a bit of functional programming in Java 8
 - Monadic Model: introduction to Monadic Model and JAVASLANG
+- JUnit and AssertJ: a fast intro to test goodies

 ## Contributing